robthebloke/maya-usd-ufe-sketch/README.md

 ## Quick Overview of the code

 Within the api folder is the main API that would reside within the core maya-usd lib.
-The main file of interest is IPrimBusinessLogic.h, which tries to define a minimumal interface with which a studio can provide maya-usd with the business logic it needs. maya-usd probably wouldn't interact with that class directly, but instead interact only with the internal class you see in maya-usd-side/PrimBusinessLogic.h.
+The main file of interest is IPrimBusinessLogic.h, which tries to define a minimumal interface with which a studio can provide maya-usd with the business logic it needs.

+maya-usd probably wouldn't interact with that interface directly, but instead interact with the internal class you see in maya-usd-side/PrimBusinessLogic.h.
+The idea is to create the smallest/simplest interface possible for the maya-usd devs, one that allows for all of these descisions to be kicked down the road for specific studios/departments to worry about.

-Finally, on the animal logic side of things, we'd provide one or more logic objects so that maya-usd no longer has to worry about whether something should be read only, or what timecode you should be using.
+Finally, on the animal logic side of things _(a.k.a. other studios)_, we'd provide one or more logic objects so that maya-usd no longer has to worry about whether something should be read only, or what timecode you should be using.
 The studio will just tell maya-usd what to do :)

 ## Other thoughts